Current Conditions at Stokely: 13°C & partly cloudy

-On Sunday the 26th, Lucie and Bob will host a day of snowshoeing along the 20 km of trails they have developed.
+Join nature enthusiast, artist and Stokely Creek snowshoe trail designers Lucie Gagnon and Bob Yankus for a Snowshoe Adventure.
+On Saturday the 23rd, Lucie and Bob will host a day of snowshoeing along the 20 km of trails they have developed.
 The snowshoe trails highlight the scenic beauty of the Algoma Highlands.

-You'll crisscross Stokely Creek as it flows into Lake Superior, ascend along natural waterfalls frozen in time, or stand just a little back from the Summit's edge as you survey the Lake Superior shoreline.
+You will crisscross Stokely Creek as it flows into Lake Superior, ascend along natural waterfalls frozen in time, or stand just a little back from the Summit's edge as you survey the Lake Superior shoreline.
 There is so much to fill your senses.

-If you are a Stokely guest is will cost $10 to put your name in the drawing.
+If you are a Stokely guest the cost is $10 (HST Included) to register. $20 at the door for adults (HST Included).

-Cost is only $18 if you pre-register and $20 at the door per day for adults.
 Children under 12 are free.
 The event includes Stokely's famous Chili served at the King Mountain summit and the Day Skiers Log Hut.

 Call Stokely Creek at 705-649-3421 for tickets.

 Bring a ski bag and a small back pack with dry and proper clothing (gloves, boots dry socks, hats, water bottles, etc) for each portion of the trip.
 The return ski to the lodge is mostly downhill through the forest.
 This will be a rewarding day of scenery, exercise, food and friends.

 9:00 am to 9:30 - Prepare to leave and load sled.